 “Haunt Me” is one of the entries in HOOQ’s Filmmakers’ Guild Competition 2017 that won a chance to be developed as a pilot.
+This movie hails from Singapore, a country known more for its prosperity and business hub, with numerous multinational corporations (MNCs), consultancy firms and even an ecommerce SEO company, rather than films.
+Read the rest of the article to find out more about the movie, “Haunt Me”.
 (Spoilers ahead)

 The Singaporean horror-thriller follows Kwong, a former military man and struggling artist who inherits his family’s destiny of escorting troubled spirits to the other side.
 In the pilot episode. he is tasked to find Rose, the ghost who caused his father’s death and lead her to a peaceful afterlife.